August 22, 2023 6 min read

 Ironically, most of the original farmers of Kona Coffee were neither Hawaiian nor English.
 Japanese immigrants who had been brought to work on sugarcane farms quickly took up the coffee plantation work.

-The Perfect Environment for Growing Coffee Trees
+Kona, the Perfect Environment for Growing Coffee Trees

 If you have the privilege of travelling and get to visit a coffee plantation in Kona, from January to May, you will get to see “Kona Snow” which are the tiny, fragrant white blooms on the coffee trees.
 After May, the flowers start to die off and unripe and green arabica coffee cherries start to show.
 By August, the coffee cherries are turning bright red and are ready to be picked.